STUDY

 • He switched the fan on.

-A phrasal verb, that requires an object, is called a transitive phrasal verb.
-A phrasal verb, that does not require an object, is called an intransitive phrasal verb.
+A phrasal verb that requires an object is called a transitive phrasal verb.
+A phrasal verb that does not require an object is called an intransitive phrasal verb.
 Since all prepositional verbs require an object, all of them are transitive.

 Common Examples of Prepositional and Phrasal Verbs

-Examples of frequently used prepositional verbs: listen to, look at, suffer from, apologize for, worry about, wait for, complain about, compare with, provide with, believe in, remind of, consist of, belong to, beg for, approve of, charge with, comply with, contribute to, insist on, hope for, prepare for, punish for, respond to, search for, etc.
+Examples of frequently used prepositional verbs include: listen to, look at, suffer from, apologize for, worry about, wait for, complain about, compare with, provide with, believe in, remind of, consist of, belong to, beg for, approve of, charge with, comply with, contribute to, insist on, hope for, prepare for, punish for, respond to, search for, etc.

 Some examples of commonly used phrasal verbs (along with their meanings) are as follows: